 Recruitment & Communicating with Prospects

-Best practices, legal considerations, and support resources to assist faculty’s interactions with prospective applicants and participation in the Diversity in Psychology Program (DPP) and other diversity recruitment initiatives.
+Best practices, legal considerations, and support resources to support interactions with prospective applicants and Diversity in Psychology Program (DPP) participants.
+Contact the DGS and ADGS with questions and for additional guidance.

 Expand all